The Gap

 We are preparing kids for a version of work that no longer exists.

-About a year ago, my son wanted to see if he could build an interactive program for studying test questions, so he built one.
+About a year ago, my son decided he wanted an interactive program to study test questions, so he built one.
 A few weeks later, when his younger sister was struggling with her times tables, he built her a game with rewards between questions to keep her going.
-After that came an app for his trading card collection that uses a phone camera to grade a card's condition and estimate what it might be worth.
+Then he built an app for his trading card collection that uses a phone camera to grade a card's condition and estimate what it might be worth.

 He is a middle schooler with no programming background.
-What made this possible was not in him.
-It was in the tools.
+What made this possible wasn't knowledge he already had.
+It was access to the tools.
 He described what he wanted.
 The tools kept up.
-His mind led.
-The tools followed.
+His mind led, and the tools followed.
 He did not have to know how before he started.

 What he was doing has a name.
-The tech industry coined the term vibe coding.
+In the tech world, people have started calling it “vibe coding.”
 You describe what you want to build in plain language and work with an AI until it exists.
 The skill is not in the syntax.
-It is in knowing what to ask for, when to push back, and when something is good enough to ship.
+It is in knowing what to ask for, when to push back, and when something is good enough.
 It is closer to directing than to typing.

 None of this required special talent or training.
 Just access and the freedom to explore.
 How many kids could be doing the same thing right now if someone showed them where to start?

-My son has always wanted to go to an Ivy League school to become a lawyer.
+My son has always wanted to go to college to become a lawyer.
 My daughter wants to be a nurse.
 Her path is clear: medicine still needs the degree, the clinical hours, the credential.
 But my son's path?
 I am less sure every month.
 The legal profession is one of the fields most visibly being reshaped by these tools.

-We have been contributing to a 529, the college savings account, since both kids were born.
+We have been contributing to a 529 college savings plan since both kids were born.
 It used to feel like the surest investment we could make.
 Now I find myself questioning where that money should go and what we are actually preparing them for.

 I am not sure I want to send my son to college anymore.
 It is uncomfortable to say.
-It is also honest.
-Not with what is being taught now.
-That is why we need things to change.
+It is also honest, at least with what is being taught now.
+That is why something needs to change.

 One chart makes this concrete.
 Anthropic published it recently, two shapes overlaid that show where things stand right now.